 Circumcision is a surgical process of removing the foreskin which is the skin that covers the tip of the penis.
 Men and young boys choose to get it done due to personal hygiene or preventive health care.
 Circumcision is possible in older children and men, but it is a more complex procedure.

 In Singapore, circumcision is quite popular.
 Young boys and men opt for it due to both personal as well as medical reasons.
-That’s why circumcision in Singapore is commonly practiced.
+That’s why circumcision is commonly practiced in circumcision clinic in Singapore.

 Personal Reasons For Circumcision